glasnt/blog/_posts/2016-07-04-on-el-capitan-niggles.md

 But now, you can have split-screen view, where you can have not one, but TWO apps maximised on the screen.

 I am looking forward to a full grid system that I don't have to pay to install.

+# Oh god I just noticed the change in system default font

+It used to be Helvetica Neue, but now it's a font called San Fransico, which is [not available for general use](http://apple.stackexchange.com/a/208854), but is [changeable](http://osxdaily.com/2015/10/15/change-default-system-font-mac-os-x-el-capitan-lucida-grande/) if you want to revert to the old-old system default font.

+I tried changing the font, and I ended up not liking Lucida Grande, so I reverted the changes, only to have a wonderful lockscreen that had **no** working font.
+The entire thing was replacement characters.
+That scared the bejesus out of me.

+I really don't want to have to relocate to this San Francisco font.
+But I'll guess I'll live with it.
+Sierra is just around the corner, so I might as well not futz around with things too much before then?